rennycodes/car-counter/README.md

 - **Object Detection:** Utilizes the YOLO model to detect vehicles in the video.

 - **Tracking:** Implements the SORT algorithm for real-time tracking of detected vehicles.

+- **Counting:** Tracks and counts vehicles crossing predefined lines in the video.

+- **Visualization:** Displays the output with graphical overlays indicating the total count and count in specific directions.